-Firstly, all manuscripts will be checked by Docol©c, a plagiarism finding tool.
-The received papers with plagiarism rate of more than 30% will be rejected.
+Firstly, all manuscripts will be checked by Docol©c and PlagScan, plagiarism finding tools.
+The received papers with plagiarism rate of more than 15% for approved research papers (main text not including references, tables, figures) and 25% for approved review papers will be rejected.
 Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication will be returned to the authors at the initial stage.
-The remaining manuscripts go through a single-blind review process by external reviewers selected by section editor of JLSB, who are research workers specializing in the relevant field of study.
-One unfavourable review means that the paper will not be published and possible decisions are: accept as is, minor revision, major revision, or reject.
+The remaining manuscripts go through a double blind peer-review process by 2 reviewers (from both suggested or internal reviewers) selected by section or deputy editors of JLSB, who are research workers specializing in the relevant field of study.
+We always try to avoid delays in the reviewing process, but it relies on the time and cooperation of the referees that works without any remuneration, hence, it may take 2 weeks to 2 months.
+One unfavorable review means that the paper will not be published and possible decisions are: accept as is, minor revision, major revision, or reject.
 The corresponding authors should submit back their revisions within 14 days in the case of minor revision, or 30 days in the case of major revision.
-Manuscripts with significant results are typically published at the highest priority.
-The editor who received the final revisions from the corresponding authors shall not be hold responsible for any mistakes shown in the final publication.

 Date of issue

-No peer-reviewing charges are required.
-However, there is a 90 Euro(€) editor fee for the processing of each primary accepted paper.
+No submission and peer-reviewing charges are required.
+However, the publication costs are covered through article processing charges (APCs) per Scienceline Publication rules.
+There is a modest APC of 120 Euro(€) editor fee for the processing of each primary accepted paper (1000-4000 words) to encourage high-quality submissions.
+APCs are only charged for articles that pass the pre-publication checks and are published.
+A surcharge will be placed on any article that is over 4000 words in length to cover the considerable additional processing costs.
 Payment can be made by credit card, bank transfer, money order or check.
 Instruction for payment is sent during publication process as soon as manuscript is accepted.
-Meanwhile, this journal encourage the academic institutions in low-income countries to publish high quality scientific results, free of charges.
+Meanwhile, this journal encourages the academic institutions in low-income countries to publish high quality scientific results, free of charges.

 The Waiver policy